Is the AACOG Law Enforcement Academy right for me?

 RADAR and LIDAR

-Additional costs: During the application process students must pay for their state mandated medical clearance and drug screening (About $108.00).
-The state mandated psychological testing about ($100.00) and the state mandated background check is about ($40.00).
-The cost for the psychological is payable to the Academy, but the medical/drug screen and the background check are payable to the facilities performing the service.
+Additional costs: During the application process students must pay for their state mandated medical clearance and drug screening (About $121.00).
+The state mandated psychological testing about ($300.00) and the state mandated background check is about ($40.00).
+A driving record ($4.00).
+The cost for the medical/drug screen and the background check are payable to the facilities performing the service.

 Do I have to pay the entire cost up front?